 Mike grew up in a small farming town in Oklahoma.
 He attended college at the University of Kansas and Oklahoma State University where he graduated in 2003 as a Doctor of Veterinary Medicine (DVM).
 Mike worked in a mixed animal practice for 3 years and then he and his wife decided to open Arbor Creek Animal Hospital in 2006.
 Opening Arbor Creek Animal Hospital would enable him to provide high quality medicine in a family friendly and warm environment.
 Some of Dr. Tarrant’s professional interests include anesthesia and pain management, dentistry, nutrition, acupuncture and Chinese herbal medicine.
 Dr. Tarrant became certified in Veterinary Acupuncture in 2004 through the International Association of Acupuncture and received his certifications in Chinese Herbal Therapy in 2013.
 He is a member of the American Veterinary Medical Association, Kansas Veterinary Medical Association, Kansas City Veterinary Medical Association, International Veterinary Acupuncture Society, American Holistic Veterinary Medical Association and the Olathe Chamber of Commerce.
 When not at work, he enjoys time with his family and friends, watching movies, motorsports, archery, helping his 2 boys with music lessons and learning guitar.
 Mike is also restoring his 1966 Chevelle in his garage.

-Natasha has grown up with and been involved with animals from a very young are.
+Natasha has grown up with and been involved with animals from a very young age.
 She started as a volunteer at the Sedgwick County Zoo in Wichita, KS when she was 12 years old.
-She was able to help the keepers in all areas of the zoo and explore the various options a zoo career had to offer.
+She was able to assist the keepers in all areas of the zoo and explore the various options a zoo career had to offer.
 After working with many animals at the zoo, she found that her heart was in the Herpetarium (Reptiles & Amphibians).
 She cared for a wide range of animals including fish, frogs, Aldabra Tortoises, Komodo Dragons, McGregors Tree Vipers and Freshwater Stingrays.
 She then accepted a position at the St. Louis Zoo and had the opportunity to be a part of caring for many endangered and threatened species.
 “Working with animals that are so rare is such a gift; I am so lucky to have been a part of their care!”
 Natasha then went on to become a manager at a large horse breeding facility in Wichita, overseeing the care of 50+ Saddlebred horses.
 During her work there, she was able to closely assist the veterinarian that cared for the horses and found a new calling.
 She transitioned from her manager position with the horses to an assistant position at an equine and small animal practice outside of Wichita.
 Little did she know that would lead her to her future husband and a lifelong career!
 When not at work she enjoys time with her husband, trying to keep up with their boys Asa and Gage, having one or all three of their cats in her lap or at her feet.
 The Tarrant's lost their Great Dane Zen to a disease called Mega colon and their Rottweiler Capone to Renal Carcinoma in 2012.
 It took some healing time, but then in early 2014 they found Cricket the Bully Pit and Arrow the Doberman to help fill the home with canine love.
 They also have 2 Sulcata Tortoises, 1 Leopard Tortoise, Crested Gecko's, a Corn Snake and a Ball Python.
 Wildlife, gardening and photography are also a big part of her life.
 “Arbor Creek Animal Hospital is a dream comes true for us.
 We have a family business where we can help people and their pets have happier and healthier lives.
 Our boys can grow up seeing firsthand how important pets are to people and they can see how great a doctor their daddy is!!
 I’m a pretty lucky person!”

 In September of 2013, Dr. Smith joined the practice at Arbor Creek Animal Hospital.
 She graduated from Kansas State University College of Veterinary Medicine in 1984 and has been a practicing veterinarian ever since.
 She has been involved in many aspects of veterinary medicine over the years, and has enjoyed learning from patients, clients, colleagues, and respected mentors.
 She became a Certified Veterinary Acupuncturist in 2011 at Colorado State University, and has seen the benefits of adding acupuncture to her pain management protocol.
 She is especially interested in relieving chronic pain in our older pets using a combination of medication (both traditional and herbal), acupuncture, laser therapy, supplements, and diets.
 “The profession of veterinary medicine has changed so dramatically over the years with improved medicine, surgery, preventative medicine, the huge growth and acceptance of alternative methods of therapy, and it has opened up a wide avenue of options to improve both the length and the quality of life for our four-legged friends that they deserve.
 Arbor Creek Animal Hospital has the perfect blend of traditional and alternative veterinary practice, and we work together as a team to come up with a plan to help your pet live longer, healthier and more pain-free lives.”
 Dr. Smith has two grown children, Emma and Grant, and is married to David, a Physical Therapy Assistant with Aegis.
 They share a love of music, travel, food and movies, and of course, their 4 year old Chihuahua, “Ollie”.